 ViaMichelin

-I use it even at home… Its maps are always up to date, and the geo-local and costume route calculation work just fine!
-Depending on the settings, it also lets you calculate fuel consumption, tolls, panoramic routes, etc. Only hic the stressing advertising popups …
+I use it even at home… Its maps are always up to date, and the geo-local and cost-based route calculation work just fine!
+Depending on the settings, it also allows you to calculate fuel consumption, tolls, and panoramic routes, among other features.
+Only hic the stressing advertising popups …

 The app is multilingual and is free.
 To download it: ViaMichelin